Mediate BC is committed to providing people with practical, accessible, and affordable choices to prevent, manage and resolve disputes.

 - Court Mediation Program - Small Claims Practicum Program for civil mediators;

-- Training program for family mediators through the Regional Mentoring Program (Family Mediation Services);
+- Training program for family mediators through the Family Mediation Program;

 - Civil (small claims) mediation services for the public provided as part of the Small Claims Pilot in Robson Square Registry and under Rule 7.2 in designated Registries;